Abu-Sesay/alx-low_level_programming/0x00-hello_world/README.md

-script that run a C file through a processor
+script that generate the assembler code for C code and save it in an output file.